 Introduction to Inglewood, California

-Incorporated in 1908, Inglewood is located in Los Angeles County, in Southern California.
-Inglewood is approximately twenty minutes southwest of Los Angeles, and twenty minutes northeast of Redondo Beach.
-Inglewood is approximately fifteen minutes from the Pacific Ocean.
-It is part of the Los Angeles metropolitan area, which is the second largest metropolitan area in the U.S.
+Inglewood is located in Los Angeles County in Southern California.
+Inglewood is approximately 20 minutes southwest of Los Angeles and 20 minutes northeast of Redondo Beach.
+It's also approximately 15 minutes from the Pacific Ocean and is part of the Los Angeles metropolitan area.
+Inglewood is 10 minutes east of Los Angeles International airport (LAX).

 Inglewood's history started with the Centinela Adobe, which was built in 1834 by the son of a soldier.
 Inglewood was the first settlement to be created from the 25,000 acre Centinela Ranch.
 It was established in 1888 shortly after a railroad station had been built in the area.

 Inglewood residents can easily take advantage of all of the arts and entertainment attractions of Los Angeles as well as the rest of the Los Angeles metropolitan area.
 Some of the more notable attractions in and around Inglewood include:

 - The Centinela Valley Heritage and Research Center.

 - The Hollywood Park Racetrack and adjoining Casino.

 - The LAX Firing Range.

 This part of Southern California has professional sports offerings to satisfy even the most demanding sports fan.
 Sports teams near Inglewood include:

 - The Los Angeles Avengers of the Arena Football League (AFL).